Associate Professor of Clinical Physical Therapy

 1540 Alcazar St., CHP 155, Los Angeles, CA 90089-9006

-Daniel Kirages is an associate professor of clinical physical therapy.
-In clinical practice, he cares for diverse patients, addressing orthopedic and pelvic health disorders.
+In clinical practice, Dr. Daniel Kirages cares for diverse patients, addressing orthopedic and pelvic health disorders.
 In the classroom, for both the residential and hybrid programs, he serves as course director for integrated patient management clinical skills in the third year of the doctor of physical therapy curriculum.

 Dr. Kirages is a board-certified orthopedic clinical specialist and a fellow of the American Academy of Orthopedic Manual Physical Therapists.
 He is significantly involved with advanced professional education through his teaching and clinical mentorship within the Orthopedic Physical Therapy Residency program.
 He is also a primary faculty member of the USC Orthopedic Boot Camp Series, post-professional seminars that enable participants to attain high-level skills in examination and intervention procedures for common musculoskeletal conditions.